amirrezakhakpour/Ferdowsi-Python-Interpreter/CONTRIBUTING.md

-# To contrubuting this project :
+# To contributing this project :
 - 1 .
 Read issues or create new
 - 2 .
 Fork project and change the code
 - 3 .
 Send Pull request